ros2/design/articles/101_build_tool.md

 If this topic would have been addressed earlier some of the duplicate effort could have likely been avoided.
 When the work towards a universal build tool was suspended over a year ago it was a conscious decision based on available resources.
-Nevertheless move forward with a decision now will at least avoid further uncertainty and duplication.
+Nevertheless moving forward with a decision now will at least avoid further uncertainty and effort duplication.

 Both of the considered options have unique and valuable features and there are good arguments to build our future development on either of the two tools.
 Since both are written in Python either of the two tools could be "transformed" to cover the pros of the other one.